Travel insurance

 Firstly, check what your home insurance and private health insurance policies already cover you for and whether you have travel insurance through your credit card or current account.
 If so, make sure it offers enough cover for your trip.

+Premium policies offer higher cover limits, and they tend to cover you for more eventualities.
 For example, a premium policy often includes cover for winter sports which is of no use to you if you’re going on a sunny holiday to Spain.

 Don’t scrimp on essentials like medical expenses but don’t pay extra for cover you don’t need.